jakujobi/AkujobiP1Shell/docs/reviews/phase2_5_review/PHASE_2_5_REVIEW.md

 The Phase 2.5 implementation successfully delivers a complete, functional shell REPL that integrates all previous modules (config, parser, builtins, executor).
 The junior developer demonstrated excellent technical skills by implementing the core functionality and then proactively identifying and fixing critical bugs.

 ### Key Strengths
-- ✅ All 225 tests passing (100%)
+-  SUCCESS All 225 tests passing (100%)
-- ✅ All 4 bash integration tests passing
+-  SUCCESS All 4 bash integration tests passing
-- ✅ 89% code coverage (close to 90% target)
+-  SUCCESS 89% code coverage (close to 90% target)
-- ✅ Critical bugs identified and fixed in version 0.6.1
+-  SUCCESS Critical bugs identified and fixed in version 0.6.1
-- ✅ Clean, maintainable code with excellent documentation
+-  SUCCESS Clean, maintainable code with excellent documentation
-- ✅ Smart design decision: NO custom signal handlers
+-  SUCCESS Smart design decision: NO custom signal handlers

 ### Areas for Improvement
 - Coverage slightly below 90% target (89%)